My open and honest journey of sourcing eco-friendly pet products and a lesson learnt

 Where is the journey going?

 I wish that all pet parents would do their due diligence.
-You can’t rely on brands and companies to do it for you.
-As a pet parent you have the responsibility to give your dogs healthy things to eat, chew on and to wear.
-Your dog can’t make the decision for you.
-Knowing that dogs love you more than they love themselves and if the roles would be reversed: What do you think they would let you wear and eat?
+However, you can't rely on brands and companies to do it for you.
+As a pet parent, you are responsible for giving your dogs healthy things to eat, chew on and wear.
+Your dog can't make the decision for you.
+Knowing that dogs love you more than they love themselves, and if the roles were reversed: What do you think they would let you wear and eat?
 Plants or plastic?